mrpappas/lab-rat/Misc/Commercial Space Stations/Vast Haven.md

 ## Haven Demo

 Haven Demo is an in-orbit testbed for critical space station technologies.
 Haven Demo will test in orbit critical systems such as compute, power, software, guidance and control, propulsion, radios, ground stations, mission control, and more, for Haven-1.
-Launch is planned for "later in the summer" 2025 on a Falcon 9 rideshare.
+Haven Demo was launched on SpaceX's fourth Bandwagon rideshare mission on November 2 2025.
 ### Specs

 **Mass**: 515 kg